esophagus-now/fpga-bpf/README.md

 ## What I'm working on right now

-- Creating a fairly comprehensive testbench for final assembly (i.e. a snooper, BPFVM, and forwarder).
-I call this my *big honkin' sim*.
+- General cleanup of files and code
+- Improving documentation for correctness, readability, and completeness.
+- Actually trying this design on an FPGA

 ### Stuff I'll probably need to do in the future